The Macro-Stability of Swiss WIR-Bank Credits

 Broader Economic Impact:

-highlights that despite its relatively modest size in terms of total turnover compared to the Swiss Franc, the WIR system exerts a disproportionately positive influence on the Swiss economy.
+The research highlights that despite its relatively modest size in terms of total turnover compared to the Swiss Franc, the WIR system exerts a disproportionately positive influence on the Swiss economy.
 By providing an alternative means of transaction during periods of financial strain, the WIR-Bank helps reduce reliance on conventional credit and liquidity sources, which are often constrained during downturns.

 The study also discusses the role of leverage in the WIR system.
 Firms using WIR credits are able to leverage their resources more effectively, which not only supports their own operations but also contributes to overall economic stability.
 The presence of the WIR system mitigates the risks associated with high leverage in the conventional banking system, offering a more sustainable model for business financing.